 Remote Direct Memory Access (RDMA).
 RDMA programs comprise operations that access remote memory, as well as various synchronisation operations.
 As such, programming RDMA networks is conceptually similar to shared memory systems.
 To distinguish remote (RDMA) operations from CPU ones, we refer to RDMA reads and writes as get and put operations, respectively.
 To distinguish local and remote memory locations, we assume nodes do not reuse location names, we write x^n for a location on a remote node n, and write x for a location on the local node.
-A put operation is of the form $x^n := y$ and consists of reading from a local location y and writing to a remote location x on x.
-Similarly, a get operation is of the form $x := y^n$ and consists of reading from a remote location y on y and writing to a local location y.
-We write \overline{n} to identify a node other than n.
-When node n issues a remote operation to be executed on node \overline{n} , we state that the operation is by n towards \overline{n} .
+A put operation is of the form $x^n := y$ and consists of reading from a local location y and writing to a remote location x on n.
+Similarly, a get operation is of the form $x := y^n$ and consists of reading from a remote location x.
+We write \overline{n} to identify

-Fig. 1: Sequential RDMA litmus tests, where each column (separated by ||) denotes a distinct node, the statement on the top line of each column denotes the initial values of locations.
+Fig. 1: Sequential RDMA^{} litmus tests, where each column (separated by ||) denotes a distinct node, the statement on the top line of each column denotes the initial values of locations.